joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-01-06-fast-spelling-bee.md

 date: 2020/01/06
 ---

 >**Question:** The NYTimes has a new word game called Spelling Bee.
-The idea of the game is, on a board like the one below, to make words as using **only** the letters on the board under the constraint that the central letter must be used.
+The idea of the game is, on a board like the one below, to make words using **only** the letters on the board under the constraint that the central letter must be used.
 Words are worth their length in letters (with a minimum length of $4$), but words that use all $7$ letters — known as **pangrams** — are awarded $7$ bonus points.
 The valid word list is Peter Norvig's which contains some 172820 distinct words.
 The object is to find the game board with the highest possible maximum score.
 >
 >![](/img/2020-01-06-honeycomb.png){: width="450px" class="image-centered"}